julie-forman-kay-lab/IDPConformerGenerator/docs/first_steps.rst

 conformers: ``idpconfgen build`` to build IDP conformers and ``idpconfgen ldrs`` to build IDR regions within folded domains.

-Now that these two concepts were clarified, we invite you to run over the examples.
+Now that these two concepts were clarified, we invite you to go over the examples.

 Enjoy IDPConfGen, and keep in contact with us.
-For feedback or any doubts please raise an issue on our repository if you are skilled with GitHub or directly write us an email to: Zi Hao Liu (nemo.liu@mail.utoronto.ca) or João Teixeira (joaomcteixeira@gmail.com).
+For feedback or any doubts please raise an issue on our repository if you are skilled with GitHub or directly write us via E-mail to: Zi Hao Liu (nemo.liu@mail.utoronto.ca) or João Teixeira (joaomcteixeira@gmail.com).

 Refer to :ref:`our publications <How to cite>` for technical details on IDPCG and please cite the project if you use it.